defjef1979/ethereum-workshop/README.md

 implement it later.

 ### Interacting with the Faucet contract
-Let us first check contract's Ether balance.
+Let us first check the Ether balance of the contract.
 For that let's call the `faucetBalance()` function.
 In remix go to your deployed contract and expand it by pressing the arrow button.
 You will see all its functions there.
 Click on `faucetBalance`.
 The balance should be zero.